tdauth/wowr/README.md

 * 🇺🇸 English: [map strings](./wowr.w3x/war3map.wts), [global strings](./wowr.w3x/wowr/WoWReforgedStrings.fdf), [Gameplay Constants](./wowr.w3x/war3mapMisc.txt)
 * 🇩🇪 German: [map strings](./wowr.w3x/_Locales/deDE.w3mod/war3map.wts), [global strings](./wowr.w3x/_Locales/deDE.w3mod/wowr/WoWReforgedStrings.fdf), [Gameplay Constants](./wowr.w3x/_Locales/deDE.w3mod/war3mapMisc.txt) The German translation uses the German translations from of Warcraft III: The Frozen Throne rather than Warcraft III: Reforged which is more nostalgic and overall much better in the oppinion of the map creator.

-The files have to be updated according to the English files which are the main files with the script [diffstrings.bat](./scripts/diffstrings.bat).
+The files have to be updated according to the English files which are the main files with the script [diffstrings.bat](./scripts/diffstrings.bat) (Windows) or [diffstrings.sh](./scripts/diffstrings.sh) (Linux).
 It uses the tool [wc3trans](https://github.com/tdauth/wc3trans) to update the map strings and [Meld](https://meldmerge.org/) to diff the files.